smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 Make sure you have followed the [Getting Started](https://smartdevicelink.com/en/guides/iOS/getting-started/installation/) and have `SmartDeviceLink` installed on the native side.
 !!!

-## Integerating Basics
+## Integration Basics
 Native API methods are not exposed automatically to Javascript.
-This means you must expose methods you wish to use to use own your own.
-To get started you must implement `RCTBridgeModule` protocol.
-Please follow [Integrating Basics](https://smartdevicelink.com/en/guides/iOS/getting-started/integration-basics/) for the basic setup.
-This is the necessary starting point in order to contunie with this example.
+This means you must expose methods you wish to use from SDL to your React Native app.
+You must implement the `RCTBridgeModule` protocol into a bridge class (see below for an example).
+Please follow [Integrating Basics](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will call into.
+This is the necessary starting point in order to continue with this example.
 Please make sure you also set up a simple UI with buttons and some textfields.

-## Creating the RCTBridge
+### Creating the RCTBridge
 To create a native module you must implement the `RCTBridgeModule` protocol.
-Update ProxyManager to include `RCTBridgeModule`.
+Update your `ProxyManager` to include `RCTBridgeModule`.

 !!!
 NOTE
 Swift will have a few more steps in order to achieve this since swift does not support macros.